 • Memory care services

-• One-time move-in fees
+• One-time move-in or community fees

-• Specialized therapies
+• Specialized therapies or health monitoring

 Communities frequently use tiered care models.
-As care needs increase, monthly charges rise accordingly.
+As a resident’s health needs increase, monthly charges rise accordingly.

 Assisted Living vs Other Care Options in Missouri